KalvinN361/readMe-Generator/README.md

 # readMe Generator
   ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
   ## Description
-  The project was to be able to develop a readMe using 'node index.js' in the terminal.
+  TheThe project was to be able to develop a readMe using 'node index.js' in the terminal.
 When ' node index.js' is typed into the terminal, the user will be prompted with a series of questions that will generate a readMe!
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)